mapbender/mapbender-documentation/en/book/quickstart.rst

 .. tip:: You should first check the Capabilities document in your browser before you try to load it with Mapbender

 #.
-Choose :menuselection:`Services --> Button Add`.
-Link to the WMS getCapabilities URL in the text field :menuselection:`Originurl`
+Choose menu item :menuselection:`Services --> Add Service` or use the +-Button.
+Link to the WMS getCapabilities URL in the text field :menuselection:`Serviceurl`.

 #.
 Enter username and password if your service needs authentication.

 #.
 Hit **Load** to load the Service to the repository.

 #.
-After successfull registration of the service Mapbender will display an overview on the information that was provides by the service.
+After successfull registration of the service Mapbender will display an overview on the information that was provided by the service.

   .. image:: ../../figures/mapbender3_wms_load.png
      :scale: 80